 Kano analysis is a perfect first step in prioritizing feature development.
 Yes, I said first step.
 But, how could it get better than that?
 Let me next introduce a cutting-edge modification of Shapley Value analysis.

 Developed by Lloyd Shapley in the 1950s, Shapley Value was originally an economic game theory tool.
 Its powerful adaptation for use in market research line optimization problems helps us evaluate the interactions between attributes to best imitate the reality of how your customer evaluates your product/service.
 Because when was the last time you opened a credit card just for the sake of having a line of credit without simultaneously considering the lower interest rate, various rewards, and many other attributes?
 Customers do not make decisions in silos, and so it falls short to evaluate attributes in silos.

 Marrying Kano and Shapley Value is more efficient and more powerful than the traditional paired-comparison approach to Kano.

 You can clearly plot the incremental gain in customer satisfaction associated with each feature to the point that adding more features gets you very little, if any, more—and again, enough is enough!
 Seeing the multidimensional influence each attribute has on customer satisfaction lets us look at optimum bundles and understand trade-offs between the various attribute combinations to make even smarter, more informed decisions.

-At Escalent, our Catapult product is based upon an advanced merger of Kano and Shapley Value analyses and the greater level of consultation that enables.
+At Escalent, our White Space Finder is based upon an advanced merger of Kano and Shapley Value analyses and the greater level of consultation that enables.
 If you’d like to learn more about how the financial services team at Escalent helps clients propel their products and services forward with feature optimization, contact me or Lindsey Dickman.
 You can also click below to learn more about our Catapult approach and how it can propel your brand forward.